 YOU ARE WELCOME!

-For the month of MARCH we are collecting peanut butter and jelly.
+For the month of MARCH we are collecting canned vegetables.